-Again, such as in our simplest model, the rolling correlation on gross inflows and outflows (both divided by GDP) over a four-year rolling window proves to have a negative sign and is significant at conventional levels in all regressions.
+Again, such as in our simplest model, the rolling IO correlation coefficient over a four-year window proves to have a negative sign and is significant at conventional levels in all regressions.
 The coefficients (excluding the last two regressions) are in the range of -0.41 and -0.66.
-This means that, on average, an increase in the correlation between gross capital inflows and outflows of one percentage point leads to a decline in the standard deviation of the REER of around 0.41 to 0.66.
+This means that, on average, an increase in the IO correlation coefficient of one percentage point leads to a decline in the standard deviation of the REER of 0.41 to 0.66 per cent.

 The coefficients attached to the control variables are also of interest.
 Inflation and interest rates do appear to be associated with higher REER volatility, confirming the presumption that higher inflation is associated with more relative price instability and that higher interest rates lead to higher REER volatility.
-On the other hand, the exchange rate regime does have an impact on REER volatility: floating exchange rate regimes appear to cause higher volatility in the REER.
+On the other hand, the exchange rate regime does have an impact on REER volatility: floating exchange rate regimes are associated with higher REER volatility.
 Surprisingly, over the sample as a whole, terms-or-trade volatility is associated with lower REER volatility.
 However, for EMs, the net effect of terms-of-trade volatility (adding the coefficient for the sample as a whole with that associated with this variable interacted with an EM dummy), is positive and significant at least at the 10 percent level.
-For these countries, a one-percentage point increase in the volatility of the terms of trade is associated with a rise in the REER volatility indicator of between 0.2 and 0.3.
+For these countries, a one-percentage point increase in the volatility of the terms of trade is associated with a rise in REER volatility of between 0.2 and 0.3 per cent.